 And if you really want out of your Stand Alone Part D plan, you could move to a MAPD plan, but you would no longer be on Original Medicare and you would not be able to keep your Medicare supplement policy if you had one.

 The new OEP window has little bearing on Medicare supplement insurance.
-In most states, there is no Open Enrollment for Medicare supplements plans.
-However, if you’re dropping an MA or MAPD plan during the OEP window, then you can apply for Medicare supplement insurance.
+In most states, there is no Open Enrollment for Medicare Supplement plans.
+However, if you’re dropping a MA or MAPD plan during the OEP window, you can apply for Medicare supplement insurance.

 Depending on your circumstances, medical underwriting may be required, however.
 You could be turned down for poor health.
 You may want to secure approval for a Supplement (like Plans F, G or N) before making any changes.